Prospective MCS Transfer Students

 Biology: For each biology course you would like evaluated, please email a complete syllabus that also includes a lecture schedule to cbsundergrads@ucdavis.edu.

-Chemistry: Email the syllabi for any chemistry classes that you want evaluated to chemundergrads@ucdavis.edu.
+Chemistry: Complete chemistry department equivalency request (preferred method) OR email the syllabi for any chemistry classes that you want evaluated to chemundergrads@ucdavis.edu.
 Include a detailed syllabus of the class (showing week-to-week topics covered in lectures and labs).
 Course descriptions from the website or catalog are not sufficient.
 Also the following information about each class: Name of college or university, Course name and number, Course description, Textbook information, UCD chemistry course that is being proposed as equivalent.
-Once this is sent in, students can expect a response within 2-4 weeks
+Once this is sent in, students can expect a response within 2-4 weeks.

 Geology: Email the syllabi for any geology classes that you want evaluated to geology-advisors@ucdavis.edu.